-The market segmentation process includes a series of steps companies used to take to divide the large market into reachable groups, choose the target market, and launch marketing programs.
+The market segmentation process includes a series of steps companies use to take to divide the large market into reachable groups, choose the target market, and launch marketing programs.

 The segmentation process begins with identifying target markets, followed by listing market segments, evaluation, selection, setting positioning strategy, launching marketing programs, and reviewing the performance.

-Let’s understand each of the steps of the market segmentation process and how you can segment the markets.
+Let’s understand each of the steps in the process of market segmentation and how you can segment the markets.